-Stanley (Mickey) Steinberg is a director.
-Mr. Steinberg has served as a director since the mergers in October 2005.
-Prior to the mergers, Mr. Steinberg served as a director of EB since September 1998.
-Mr. Steinberg currently serves as a Senior Advisor to the mergers and acquisitions firm of Navigant Capital Advisors, LLC.
+Stanley (Mickey) Steinberg is a director and has served as a director since the EB merger in October 2005.
+Mr. Steinberg served as a director of EB from September 1998 until the completion of the EB merger.
+Mr. Steinberg currently serves as a consultant to multiple companies in the real estate investment, development, design and construction business, as well as in the trade show business.
 From August 1994 to June 1998, Mr. Steinberg served as Chairman of Sony Retail Entertainment.
-From 1989 to 1994, Mr. Steinberg served as Executive Vice President and Chief Operating Officer of Walt Disney Imagineering.

-Mr. Steinberg serves on the Board of Directors of Reckson Associates Realty Corp. and of two privately held companies - AMC, Inc., the owner and manager of the AmericasMart Atlanta trade show center, and ECI Group, an apartment developer, construction and management company.
+From 1989 to 1994, Mr. Steinberg served as Executive Vice President and Chief Operating Officer of Walt Disney Imagineering, responsible for the development, design and construction of all Disney theme parks.
+Mr. Steinberg serves on the board of directors of three privately held companies - AMC, Inc., the owner and manager of AmericasMart, an Atlanta trade show center; ECI Group, an Atlanta apartment development, construction and management company and NRI Construction, an Atlanta construction company that specializes in apartment repairs and rehabilitation.

 Gerald R. Szczepanski is a director, Chair of the Compensation Committee and a member of the Audit Committee and the Nominating and Corporate Governance Committee.
 Mr. Szczepanski is currently retired.
 Mr. Szczepanski was the co-founder, and, from 1994 to 2005, the Chairman and Chief Executive Officer of Gadzooks, Inc., a publicly traded specialty retailer of casual clothing and accessories for teenagers.
 On February 3, 2004, Gadzooks, Inc. filed a voluntary petition under Chapter 11 of the United States Bankruptcy Court for the Northern District of Texas, Dallas Division (Case No. 04-31486-11).
+Mr. Szczepanski is also a director of Rush Enterprises, Inc.